Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/GET-REQUESTS.md

 ```

 > [!NOTE]
-> At the time of publication, _provenance_ is a new proposal that has not been
+> At the time of publication, _lineage_ is a new proposal that has not been
 > implemented in any known Ed-Fi API applications.
 The example provided above
-> is not a required format for optional provenance information.
+> is not a required format for optional lineage information.

 ## Response Headers